 Annual Returns

-• Provision of medical services statements (PMSS) from all organisations at which you have carried out medical practice
+• Provision of medical services statements (MSS) from all organisations at which you have carried out medical practice

 • A form from your appraiser to provide details of your appraisal (REV12)